neemzy/patchwork/README.md

 ##### `SortableModel`

-This trait adds a `position` field to your models, which get automatically calculated upon insertion, deletion (to keep a straight count by updating siblings) and, of course, move :
+This trait adds a `position` field to your models, which get automatically calculated upon insertion, deletion (to keep a straight count by updating siblings) and, of course, move:

 ```php
 $pizza1 = $app['redbean']->dispense('pizza');